 All staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
-A victim will never be given the impression that they are creating a problem by reporting abuse, sexual violence, or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report.
+A victim will never be given the impression that they are creating a problem by

 Sexual violence involves the criminal sexual offences defined in the Sexual Offences Act 2003 which include: Rape, Assault by Penetration, Sexual Assault and Causing someone to engage in sexual activity without consent.